-One that many visitors may want to avoid as it’s cold, dreary, and not as scenic as almost any other month.
-That being said, Banff is never ugly, and it’s snowing by November in Banff, and the ski resorts also open in the middle of the month, so skiers and snowboarders can finally shred it up without the crowds.
+Many visitors may want to avoid November in Banff as it’s cold, dreary, and not as scenic as almost any other month.
+That being said, Banff is never ugly, and it’s snowing by November, the ski resorts also open in the middle of the month, so skiers and snowboarders can finally shred it up without the crowds.
 Prices are about as low as the crowds, and it can be an excellent time to visit Banff on a budget.
 The other good news is by the end of the month, Christmas cheer is in the air, and it’s full-on hot chocolate season!

 Things to Know Before Visiting Banff in November

 What’s the Weather Like in Banff in November

 November is a changeable month with a mix of sunshine and snow, but generally, the temperatures are much cooler than they have been.
-These plummet to an average of 1-2°C. Fall most definitely becomes winter in November.
-There should be snow everywhere by mid to late November, which makes the mountain peaks that much more beautiful.
+Temps plummet to an average of 1-2°C, and fall most definitely becomes winter in November.
+Snow should be everywhere by mid to late November, which makes the mountain peaks much more beautiful.

-Sometimes the average temperatures can drop to -9°C, so bundle up and don’t forget a jacket or boots.
+Sometimes, the average temperatures can drop to -9°C, so bundle up and don’t forget a jacket or boots.
 The most exciting part about November in Banff for me is that it marks the start of the ski season in Banff.
-You’ll find SkiBig3 resorts open, but the runs will likely be visited by locals mainly.
+You’ll find SkiBig3 resorts open, and the runs will be visited by mostly locals.
 Few tourists are here in November, meaning no crowds and low prices.

 If you planned on seeing the beautiful blue lakes of Emerald Lake, Moraine Lake, and Lake Louise in their splendor, you’ll be disappointed.
-They are pretty much completely frozen by mid to late November.
+They are pretty much completely frozen by mid November.
 Though the lakes closer to Downtown Banff (Lake Minnewanka and Two Jack Lake) and in Canmore generally take longer to freeze as they are lower in elevation.

 What to Pack for Banff in November